History and Mission

 The Wallingford Emergency Shelter—serving families year-round and single adults seasonally—becomes a program of Columbus House.

-A small family and single adult move into the first of five two-unit homes to be produced through HOMELESS:HOUSED—a five year design and building project with Columbus House and Yale School of Architecture’s Jim Vlock Building Project.
+A small family and single adult move into the first of five multi-unit homes to be produced through HOMELESS:HOUSED—a five year design and building project with Columbus House and Yale School of Architecture’s Jim Vlock Building Project.